capsulajs/capsulahub/packages/widget-request-form/README.md

 # Widget Request Form

-Widget item extension, that provides a web-component with an editor, that allows to create JS or JSON code snippets.
+Widget item extension, that provides a webComponent with an editor, that allows to create JS or JSON code snippets.

 ### TODO